 - Before you begin, grinding the whole spices, take the nutmeg in a mortar-pestle and crush it coarsely.
 Keep aside.

 - Now add all the whole spices in the dry grinder jar.
 You can also use a coffee grinder.
 Add according to the capacity of the jar.

 - Then add the coarsely crushed nutmeg powder.

 - Grind to a fine and smooth powder.

 - Then add ginger powder, dry mango powder, black salt and turmeric powder.

-- If you do not have black salt, then you can add rock salt or regular salt.
-You can even skip it.
+- If you do not have black salt, then you can add edible rock salt or regular salt.
+You can even skip adding salt.
 Turmeric powder is also optional and you can skip it too.

-- Again grind just to mix everything well.
+- Again grind just to mix everything evenly.

 - If you want, you can sieve the powder and grind the tiny bits left on the sieve.

-- Let the masala powder cool down.
+- Let the pav hhaji masala cool at room temperature.
 You can spread it in a plate or allow it to cool in the jar itself.
-Then spoon the powder in a clean glass jar.
+Then spoon the pav bhaji masala in a clean glass jar.

 - Cover tightly and keep in a cool dry place.
-You can also keep the masala powder in the fridge or freezer.
+You can also keep the pav bhaji masala powder in the fridge or freezer.